Updated Mar 15, 2026 § For Everyday Items

 If anyone in your household uses Android, Atuvos is off the table.
 No workaround exists.

 For all-Apple households, Atuvos integrates natively with Find My, Siri, and the same ecosystem you already use for AirTags.
-That's a genuine convenience advantage over Tile's separate app.
+Wirecutter’s best Bluetooth tracker guide recommends Find My-compatible trackers as the top choice for iPhone users.
+That’s a genuine convenience advantage over Tile’s separate app.

 When your tracker goes out of Bluetooth range, it depends on other people’s devices to relay its location.